 In recent years, several authors have used air-flow separation to explain both an increase and a decrease in the drag coefficient relative to extrapolated, bulk values at high wind speeds where data are sparse.
-On the one hand, field and laboratory data suggest that the drag coefficient peaks when the 10 - m wind speed reaches roughly $34 ms^{-1}$ and afterwards decreases (Powell et al., 2003; Donelan et al., 2004).
-On the other hand, previous numerical models of surface stress that include air-flow separation predict even higher values for the drag coefficient than those extrapolated from bulk parameterizations (Kudryavtsev and Makin, 2001; Makin and Kudryavtsev, 2002).
-More recently, a first attempt, which explicitly models air-flow separation and its resulting feedback, has reproduced the saturation of the drag coefficient at laboratory fetches (Kudryavtsev and Makin, 2007; hereafter KM07).
-The objective of this paper is to formulate an explanation for the observed behavior of the drag coefficient in the presence of air-flow separation for both laboratory and field fetches.
-Our model includes effects from air-flow separation yielding both a novel, non-linear formulation and fundamentally different results from that previously reported.
+On the one hand, field and laboratory data suggest that the drag coefficient peaks when the 10-m wind speed reaches roughly 34 m s^{-1} and afterwards decreases (Powell et al. 2003; Donelan et al. 2004).
+On the other hand, previous numerical models of surface stress that include air-flow separation predict even higher values for the drag coefficient than those extrapolated from bulk parameterizations (Kudryavtsev and Makin 2001; Makin and Kudryavtsev 2002).
+More recently, a first attempt, which explicitly models air-flow separation and its resulting feedback, has reproduced the near saturation of the drag coefficient at laboratory fetches (Kudryavtsev and Makin 2007; hereafter KM07).
+The objective of our study is to formulate an explanation for the observed behaviour of the drag coefficient in the presence of air-flow separation for both laboratory and field fetches.
+Our model, which uses an empirical wave spectrum as well as a variable normalized dissipation rate of breaking waves and normalized length of the separation bubble, incorporates effects from air-flow separation yielding both a novel, non-linear formulation and different results from those previously reported.